Facebook (FB) Q4 2016 Results - Earnings Call Transcript

 Thanks, Sheryl, and good afternoon, everyone.
 2016 was another year of strong, profitable growth, and we continued to invest in building our business for the long term.
 Full year 2016 revenue was $27.6 billion and grew 54% or 56% on a constant currency basis, and we generated over $10 billion in GAAP net income.

 Let's start with our community metrics.
 In December, 1.23 billion people used Facebook on an average day, up 189 million or 18% compared to last year.
 1.86 billion people used Facebook during the month of December, up 269 million or 17% compared to last year.
-In addition to our ongoing Internet.org and Android product efforts, we benefited from an increase in third-party promotional free data plans in Asia and the rest of the world.
+In addition to our ongoing Internet.org and Android product efforts, we benefited from an increase in third-party promotional free data plans in Asia and rest of the world.

 Mobile continues to drive our growth, with 1.15 billion people accessing Facebook on mobile on an average day in December, up 212 million or 23% compared to last year.
 Given that the vast majority of monthly and daily usage now occurs on mobile devices, my comments will focus on total MAU and DAU beginning next quarter.
 And we do not plan to include mobile and mobile-only usage breakdowns in our supplemental investor materials after this quarter.